 Complete Threat Prevention Solutions for IBM i Servers

-Raz-Lee’s iSecurity cyber and security threat prevention products provide complete end to end Intrusion Detection and Prevention for the IBM i.
-The iSecurity suite of products helps companies meet their IBM i security and regulatory requirements by providing best in class Exit Point Monitoring Integration, Anti-Virus protection of the IFS for malware as well as command line access security.
+Raz-Lee’s iSecurity cyber and security threat prevention products provide complete end-to-end Intrusion Detection and Prevention for the IBM i.
+The iSecurity suite of products helps companies meet their IBM i security and regulatory requirements by providing best-in-class Exit Point Monitoring Integration, Antivirus protection of the IFS for malware as well as command line access security.

 Each module in our comprehensive security solutions for IBM i is designed to work independently or collectively to secure remote access, control user authorities, prevent viruses, and secure objects.

 The IBM i is often considered a secure operating system.
 Because of this assumption, system security is often overlooked, leaving valuable company data vulnerable to breach and exposure.
 Professional information security solutions for IBM i have become a must-have factor in the survival of any company in today’s marketplace.

 IBM i’s integrated security does not provide a satisfactory security solution – it only includes a security infrastructure, leaving it to professional security solutions such as iSecurity to turn this infrastructure into a manageable and beneficial tool for managers and auditors.

 In today’s market, corporate scandals have generated high regulatory involvement by the government, and new laws are being continually enacted to enhance the quality of corporate reporting.
 New government regulations such as the Sarbanes-Oxley Act (SOX), GDPR, HIPAA and PCI have significantly impacted business and various other industries, presenting serious challenges to enterprises.
 Accordingly, the importance of auditing is increasingly mounting, especially in the financial and healthcare industries, in both public and private enterprises.